Roundup Weed Killer Lawyer – The Link Between Roundup and Cancer is the Subject of Many Lawsuits

 Roundup Lawyer Near Me

-Dolman Law Group is now investigating potential cases against Monsanto in all fifty states after their popular herbicide product, Roundup Weed Killer, has been linked to the diagnosis of cancer—specifically, non-Hodgkins lymphoma, multiple myeloma, and leukemia.
+Sibley Dolman Gipe Accident Injury Lawyers, PA is now investigating potential cases against Monsanto in all fifty states after their popular herbicide product, Roundup Weed Killer, has been linked to the diagnosis of cancer—specifically, non-Hodgkins lymphoma, multiple myeloma, and leukemia.
 Our legal actions comes in the wake of other successful lawsuits against Monsanto in which the agricultural company was found to know about Roundup’s risk for cancer but failed to warn their consumers.
 If you have been diagnosed with non-Hodgkin’s lymphoma as a result of using roundup weed killer, contact us immediately.
 We are happy to walk you through the Roundup lawsuit criteria.
 Our Roundup attorneys will keep you abreast of the pending settlement.
 However, several law firms including yours truly; will continue pursuing Roundup non-hodgkin’s lymphoma lawsuits going forward as the settlement offer presently on the table fails to properly compensate those who have been diagnosed with non-hodgkin’s lymphoma as a result of using the weed killer.

 What is Roundup Weed Killer?